jensbambauer/seriale/site/content/program-2023.md

                       hosts:
                         - name: Alexandra Manlig
                         - name: Celina Schmitt
                       details: "This year, an exceptional networking event will take place on the “Lahnlust” boat in Giessen.
 After pre-registration, producers, filmmakers, distributors, representatives of VOD platforms and members of film funds will have the opportunity to network during an idyllic boat trip on the Lahn river.
-There is room for 30 guests on board and during the 90-minute trip, discussion rounds and one-on-one meetings will take place."
+There is room for 30 guest on board and during the 90-minute trip, discussion rounds and one-on-one meetings will take place."
               - partial: text-plain
                 headline: "Red Carpet & Award Ceremony"
                 data: